software-architecture-guild/katas-2025/README.md

 ### No Defined Process for Tracking Validation Time

 There is *no mention of how validation time is currently tracked*, yet it is a key efficiency metric for AI-assisted improvements.
-A proper *measurement system* must be put in place to ensure progress in *reducing validation time*.
+A proper *measurement system* must be implemented to ensure progress in *reducing validation time*.

 <mark>**Requirement: *Tracking validation time* is critical for evaluating AI effectiveness and must be established before automation is introduced**</mark>